paupufruitshakes/assignment1_csv/Assignment1_documentation.md

 	1. Create function parameters to iterate one csv column.
 	2. Import csv file.
 	3. Create a new list.
-	4. Iterate one csv column into list.
+	4. Iterate a csv column into list.
 	5. Repeat, create a function for each column.
-	6. Use loop and append to iterate data into new list.
+	6. Import functions and create a loop that iterates data into a list of dictionaries.
-	8. Iterate each function into a new list.
-	9. Make a dictionary from new list.
+	Dictionaries have keys "Rank, State, BTUs per capita".
-	10. Use dictinary keys to change column headings to "a, b, c" from "Rank, State, BTUs per capita"
+	7. Change dictionary keys from "Rank, State, BTUs per capita" to "a, b, c"

-4. Steps of what happend:
+4. Pseudo code lines 1-5:
 	1. Wrote a script for three functions.
 	2. For each function, created a list and appended a column to list.
 Had three functions in total "a, b, c" representing column headings "Rank, State, BTUs per capita"